covcom/300CEM/Week_01_Android_Studio/README.md

 # Week 1 Android Studio

-This is the 1st of a series of 11-week exercises for Module 387COM at Coventry University.
-These exercises are designed to expose different aspects of Android programming to 3rd year Computer Science/Multimedia Computing students here at Coventry.

-Before you start, you should have some experience with programming and a good knowledge of basic principles of OOP.
-Understanding of Java syntax is desired but not essential as we have some dedicated sessions for the language itself.

-The expected outcomes after the module are:

-1. Demonstrate familiarity with the Java Programming language and the Android Studio.
-2. Design applications suitable for Android devices.
-3. Use the Android software development kit and an emulator to develop applications for the Android platform.
-4. Make use of the main modes of interaction available on a smartphone platform.
+First of all, welcome and thank you for choosing 300CEM - you did the right thing!
+No offence to anyone, but I believe Android (or mobile technology in general) is the way to the future!
+If you think about it - what the mobile phones were like 5 years ago and what they are like right now - you'll see how rapidly technologies have evolved.
+And this has affected our everyday life in every possible way!

+> If you're taking the Monday (03/10) or Tuesday (04/10) lab sessions, watch out for the [big news](https://madeby.google.com) from Google on 4th October (California time)!

 ## Lab 1 Introduction to Android Studio

+This is the 1st of a series of 11-week exercises for Module 300CEM.
 In this 1st lab, you'll find out the things you need to have to become an Android developer.
 You'll also design and run your 1st Android app.

 ### What is Android?